-George, thanks to the whispers of the community, became convinced the daemon was residing in the heart of one of his beloved dead.
+George became convinced the daemon was residing in the heart of one of his beloved dead.
 He contacted doctor Harold Metcalf of Wickford who, according to newspapers, wanted nothing to do with digging up the dead.
-He reluctantly agreed and on March 17, 1892, the doctor and a group of men set out to open the graves of the Brown Family in search of the daemon.
+He reluctantly agreed and on March 17, one month after her death, the doctor and a group of men set out to open the graves of the Brown family in search of the daemon.

 No surprise, George stayed at home as the bodies of his family were exhumed and investigated.

 All three women were removed from their graves.
 George’s wife and eldest daughter were both found to be in an advance state of decay.
 This revelation should not have been a surprise, because the mother and daughter had been buried for nine and eight years respectively.

 After they checked the two Marys, the group opened Mercy’s coffin and found that no decomposition had taken place.
 The body was still as fresh as the day it had been buried.
 They removed her heart and liver and finding blood still in her heart, declared she was the one responsible.
 Mercy was the daemon terrorizing the Brown family.